ywen19/RBFSolver/README.md

 ---

 <img src="images/inUse.gif" width="1080">
-A python Radial Basis Function solver plugin in Maya with UI for shape registration for a university project.
+A python Radial Basis Function solver plugin in Maya with UI for shape registration;
+Scripted for a university project.

 ---